This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 - Weight gain (PCOS can lead to complications with Type 2 Diabetes and heart disease)

 - Cysts on ovaries that may interrupt ovulation and lead to infertility

-Treatment is limited to individual symptoms – you may start taking birth control pills to regulate your cycle and stop unwanted hair growth, while other medication may be prescribed to stimulate your ovaries if you’re trying to conceive.
+Treatment is limited to individual symptoms.
+Hormonal birth control pills are often used to regulate your cycle and stop unwanted hair growth, while other medication may be prescribed to stimulate your ovaries if you’re trying to conceive.

-Your doctor may also prescribe lifestyle changes like a low calorie diet and increased activity, as losing weight can improve your condition and increase the effectiveness of medication you’re taking for it.
+Your doctor may also prescribe lifestyle changes like a low-calorie diet and increased activity, as losing weight can improve your condition and increase the effectiveness of medication you’re taking for PCOS.

 Pregnancy & PCOS

 Because PCOS can be accompanied by irregular ovulation, people with PCOS might have difficulty with conception.
 But it’s not impossible!
 There are treatments available to regulate or induce ovulation is undertaken.

 Those with PCOS may, however, be at higher risk for miscarriage and other complications due to some of the interconnected conditions (like diabetes), so it’s important to discuss your plans for future pregnancy with a doctor when getting checked for symptoms you believe may be PCOS.

 What To Do If You Think You Have PCOS

 If you’re suffering from any of the symptoms above, it’s important to talk to your care provider.
 Unfortunately, getting a diagnosis and care for PCOS is, like many gynaecological matters, easier said than done.